FiftyFiveAA/Transparency/README.md

 python transparency.py
 ```

 * In your browser navigate to **127.0.0.1:12345**.
 The table next to the globe contains the data populating the pings.
+This table won't populate with data until 5 minutes after the script is first ran.
 Type in the search bar to limit the results (it searches through all columns and rows).
 If you want to ignore results in a particular country then type in an exclamation mark then the country's ISO code.
 For example "!us" to show only results from outside the United States.

 * There are 2 more tables that contain searchable data.
 Click the "Ports Table" or "Command Line Table" buttons in the top right of the screen to quickly navigate to those tables.